Thiesant/retail_DB2_to_3.3.5a_DBC_python_script/DB2_to_DBC_README.md

 #### 3. `2_DBCRetail_to_Wotlk_csv/` - Output Directory
 - This directory will be **automatically created** by the script
-- All converted DBC files will be saved here
+- All converted CSV files will be saved here

 ### File Format Notes
 - All input CSV files should be UTF-8 encoded